Starstruck (comics): Structure

 The series is full of unreliable narrators who embroider the facts to suit their agenda, have their facts wrong, see only their part in events, or who miss out completely on what was important: i.e., another fictional historian is clearly fuzzy on facts that the reader has witnessed differently, though he admits it.
 Kaluta said they "are the people we have living today, just regular people that have a way of kidding themselves about as much as they kid other people, sometimes maliciously, sometimes unknowingly".
 Later Lee expanded this thought: "That's something we tried to do throughout Starstruck.
 A character like Brucilla may exaggerate, others will outright lie and still others may be misinformed.
 Like life.
 When you're looking through the eyes of any one character, you'll only get a fraction of the picture".

-Much of the humor in Starstrucks dialogue lies in the contradictions of their perceptions and actions, as they improvise their way through erratic situations; this has drawn comparisons to director Robert Altman, who favored loose scripts where character interaction was brought out more naturally by improvisation and the overlap of spontaneous dialogue.
+Much of the humor in Starstrucks dialogue lies in the contradictions of their perceptions and actions, as they improvise their way through erratic situations.
 Critic David Allan Jones wrote of the intricacies of the Starstruck discourse: "The (Robert) Altman-esque dialogue style is also a joy to parse out- as confusing and disorienting as it sometimes can be, it's always witty and clever".
 The 1984 graphic novel was dedicated to Robert Altman and author Thomas Pynchon, to which Lee explained to an interviewer: "If regular comics are like a Steven Spielberg movie, maybe this one is more like a Robert Altman movie".
 She stated her admiration of Pynchon's complex allusive style by saying: "It is dense, it is packed with images.
 When you're reading Pynchon all sorts of doors open up in your brain".

-The series operated on multiple levels, many of which came clear only through rereading, and with some outstanding motifs that have yet to be explained.
-A reading of the serials and the first six issues may give an overview, with the extras like the Glossary or the play script redefining new additional perspectives, while some deeper levels may only come into focus when the series is ultimately finished: e.g., Queen Glorianna's hand symbols, her ultimate plan, and how the main characters fit into the eventual Great Change she intends.
-In this sense, Starstruck is a series that is constantly redefining itself - and the reader's perception of it - as it continues.
+The series operated on multiple levels, with the extras like the Glossary or the play script redefining new additional perspectives, while some deeper levels may only come into focus when the series is ultimately finished: e.g., Queen Glorianna's hand symbols, her ultimate plan, and how the main characters fit into the eventual Great Change she intends.
 Lee advised in 1984: "If you want to know everything that is going on, you have to look at the things in the background as well as the figures in the foreground.
 And just let it roll around in your mind".